 In the best scenario, the Safety Director should assist the event host in the developing the event safety plan.
 If the Safety Director did not take part in developing of the safety plan (usually in the case of appointment after the sanction request or in the case of a substantially unchanged safety plan developed over years of experience), the event host must give the Safety Director a copy of the approved safety plan.

-Upon request, USMS OWCC Bill Roach will send you a copy of the approved safety plan.
-Contact Bill at wfroach@att.net or 317-989-3164.
+Upon request, USMS OWCC David Miner will send you a copy of the approved safety plan.
+Contact David at openwateradvisor@usmastersswimming.org.

 Open Water Safety Plan Application